Cinque Terre: Italy's Hidden Riviera

 Up the street, Giovanni runs a pasta shop.
 He tried running the family pension but ended up making pasta instead.

 Giovanni: Okay, is triniti, ravioli, pansotti, trofie con spinaci, normale trofie, spaghetti, tagliolini con spinaci, and tagliolini con seppia.

 Giovanni: Yes, small octopus.

 Giovanni: Italians also love but is big problem.

 Giovanni has clearly found his niche and is now a favorite with the town restaurants.
 Each trusts him with their own recipes, which remain uniquely theirs.
 These special ravioli are for Trattoria da Sandro.

 The people here are proud of their heritage.
-They brag that while nearby big time Riviera resorts sold out, the Cinque Terre is still locally owned.
-Locals even stopped the construction of a major road into the region to keep the modern world out.
+Locals brag that while nearby big time nearby Riviera resorts have sold out, the Cinque Terre is still locally owned.
+People actually got together and blocked the construction of a major road to keep out the modern world.
 Families remain tight and they go back centuries.

 Until the coming of the train and tourism, the towns were very remote.
-But even today, traditions survive, and each of the five villages comes with a heritage and a distinct dialect.
+But even today, traditions survive, and each of the five villages comes with its own heritage and a distinct dialect.

-Rick: So if you listen carefully, then you can tell what village a person lives in?
+Rick: So if you listen carefully, then you know what village they live in?
+Beppo: Sure.

 Narrow stepped lanes — called carrugi — zigzagged up from the main street.
 In the densest parts of town, these lanes became interior passages.
 You could pop in at the bottom of town and pop out at the top near the castle — ideal for fleeing attacks.